1jour1vin

 Food and wine pairings

-will generously accompany a Provençal stew, a roast beef dish, or a saddle of venison
+pairs perfectly with Provençal beef stew, roast beef, or saddle of venison

 Bettane & Desseauve